agarux/WebAPP_Horses/README.md

 ### Description

-APPLICATION: The web application retrieves data from [Blob Storage](https://azure.microsoft.com/es-es/products/storage/blobs) and shows data by selecting a specific day.
+APPLICATION: The web application retrieves data from [Blob Storage](https://azure.microsoft.com/es-es/products/storage/blobs) of GROUP 3 and shows data by selecting a specific day.
+FLASK, HTML, JS

-The image of this web application is located in DockerHub
+* The image of this web application is located in DockerHub

 DIAGRAM: .drawio file showing the architecture overview

-stable.py FILE.
-Behaviour of the IoT sensors located in the warehouse
+TEST.
+Horses data to test the functionality of Azure resources of the GROUP 3

+STABLE-DEVICE-SIMULATED.
+It has the Python script to simulate the sensors.
+IT WORKS.

+AZURE-FUNCS.
+There are some scripts to test azure functions with personal resources.
+IT DOES NOT WORK.

 ### Requirements
 ```bash